FareedJaved/foodjournal/README.md

 # foodjournal
-A digital food journal to record what you eat.
+Recording what you eat, so you can decide what you are.